turingschool/front-end-curriculum/lessons/getting-around-in-the-terminal.md

 ---
-title: Getting Around in the Terminal
+title: Introduction to the Terminal
 length: 90
 tags: command line, terminal
 ---